 Leprosy is a disease caused by the bacterium Mycobacterium leprae.
 This disease causes skin sores, nerve damage, and muscle weakness that gets worse over time.

-It is not very contagious and has a long incubation period (time before symptoms appear), which makes it hard to know where or when someone caught the disease.
+Leprosy does not spread easily.
+It also takes a long time before symptoms appear, which makes it hard to know where or when someone caught the disease.
 Children are more likely than adults to get the disease.